locnguyenIT/student-springboot-angular-fullstack-demo/README.md

 Finally, open terminal at "\src\angular-frontend", then run command "npm install" to install node_modules folder.
 Once done, run command "ng serve" then open "http://localhost:4200" in your browser to see the frontend.

-Run the backend first, then the frontend later
+Run the backend first, then the frontend later.
+Good luck